June 26, 2023

 And one of the best-kept secrets about the Cotswolds is that it’s well-connected with a good railway network, and close proximity to large English cities such as Bath, Oxford and Birmingham.
 The result: you can find yourself in and around the Cotswolds in an easy and environmentally-friendly way.

-So, while there are hundreds of circular walks to be found in the Cotswolds, we’ve whittled down a list of ten to get you started.
+So, while there are hundreds of circular walks to be found in the Cotswolds, we’ve whittled it down to a list of ten to get you started…

 1. The Bath Skyline